 15. Book Airbnb accommodation for long-term travel

 Airbnb is an excellent option especially when you are travelling long-term or if you want to experience staying at a Japanese local accommodation.

 By adding new regulations, it ensures the comfort and safety of travellers who book Airbnb.
-Which is a really good thing if you are travelling solo in Japan.
+This is a really good thing if you are travelling solo in Japan.